sevanovg/pipo-sensitivity-tool/README.md

 # pipo-sensitivity-tool
-PIPO sensitivity tool which supports new product launch
+PIPO sensitivity tool for Microsoft Excel VBA.
+The tool's purpose is to support new product launches.